topolvm/topolvm/docs/rancher.md

 This document is a brief introduction of how to use TopoLVM on [Rancher/RKE](https://rancher.com/docs/rke/latest/en/).

-4 GCP instances will be used in this example.
-Each instance will be configured to have the following role.
+Rancher/RKE will be deployed on the following 4 instances of Google Compute Engine (GCE).

 | Hostname  | Machine Type    | Role              | Requirement      |
 | --------- | --------------- | ----------------- | ---------------- |